Emmiechege/Emmiechege/README.md

 ## 🤝  Collaboration.

 I thrive in collaborative environments and am open to projects that resonate with my interests.
-As a project manager, I excel in fostering teamwork and ensuring projects align with both creative and technical goals.
+I excel in fostering teamwork and ensuring projects align with both creative and technical goals.
 Whether it's a coding challenge, a creative endeavor, or a fusion of both, let's collaborate and bring our ideas to life!

 ## 📫 Let's Connect.